 Transportation for ESS Program Participants

-Each school shall provide transportation for students who are required to attend the extended school services program and who choose to be transported.
+Each school shall provide transportation for students who are required to attend the ESS program and who choose to be transported.

 Direct Student Services

 The District may apply for Title I funding for Direct Student Services if eligible as provided in Every Student Succeeds Act and the state plan required under federal law.
 Required notices, funding, and provision of Direct Student Services shall be consistent with federal and state requirements.